NielsLeenheer/Pixel/README.md

 I'm currently working on a second prototype, still based on a ceilinglamp housing.
 The second prototype uses a custom designed PCB based on the latest configuration of the first prototype.
 The PCB will be much smaller than the breadboard, so it will fit better in the housing.
 Also because there a less random wires sticking out, it will look less like a bomb.
-Also I've replaced the 3D printed diffuser and replaced it with a laser-cut one that first snugly in the housing.
+Also I've replaced the 3D printed diffuser and replaced it with a laser-cut one that fits snugly in the housing.

 ## Stuff to work on